 1. Take Care of Your Dog’s Paws

-A dog’s legs, tail, and ears are most susceptible to frostbite, says Dr. Rebecca Ruch-Gallie, service chief for the Colorado State University Veterinary Teaching Hospital’s community practice.
-While there’s not much you can do for the tail and ears—besides keeping your walks short or walking during daylight hours—booties will provide some welcome warmth to your dog’s paws.
-Booties can also protect your dog from harmful chemicals like deicers.
+A dog’s legs, tail and ears are most susceptible to frostbite, says Dr. Rebecca Ruch-Gallie, service chief for the Colorado State University Veterinary Teaching Hospital’s community practice.
+While there’s not much you can do for the tail and ears—besides keeping your walks short or walking during daylight hours—dog boots will provide some welcome warmth to your dog’s paws.
+Dog booties can also protect your dog from harmful chemicals like deicers.
 While some ice melts are clearly marked as safe for pets, many others are not.
 If your dog licks his paws after walking on deicer, he may be at risk of getting sick.
-For dogs who refuse to wear booties, you can use a towel to wipe their paws after a walk, Ruch-Gallie says.
+For dogs who refuse to wear booties, you can use a towel to wipe their paws after a walk, Dr. Ruch-Gallie says.
 If you notice your dog stepped in salt, rinse the area as soon as possible.

 2. Adjust Daily Calories for Changes in Activity

 A dog’s diet is precisely calibrated to give him all the vitamins, minerals, and calories he needs to thrive.
 But when a dog’s activity level changes drastically, as it can in the winter, adjustments need to be made to ensure adequate nutrition.
 Dr. Ruch-Gallie says this can happen in both directions.
 “My dog loves the snow.
 She’ll go out five or six times a day when it snows to play.
 On those days, she may need more calories because of the increase in exercise,” she says.
 “Other dogs don’t like to go out at all—even for potty breaks.
 Because they’re less active, they should consume fewer calories.”
 If you’re unsure what’s best for your dog and his activity level, consult with your vet to come up with a plan.